Energy & Carbon Reduction

 Fair Pay

-We are committed to fair and equitable pay for all employees, in line with our Labour & Human Rights Policy and Employee Support & Well-being Policy.
-All staff receive at least a living wage, regardless of age, reinforcing our dedication to financial well-being and fairness.
+We are committed to fair and equitable pay for all employees in line with the company's Labour & Human Rights Policy and Employee Support & Wellbeing Policy.

 Workplace

-We encourage staff to report any hazards, maintenance needs, or concerns to management for prompt action and ongoing improvements.
-In addition to workplace safety concerns, County Linen has a formal Whistleblowing Policy that allows employees and stakeholders to report unethical behaviour, misconduct, or violations of company policies confidentially and without fear of reprisal.
+Employees are encouraged to report hazards, maintenance needs or workplace concerns so they can be addressed promptly.
+County Linen also operates a Whistleblowing Policy, allowing employees and stakeholders to report unethical behaviour or breaches of company policies confidentially and without fear of reprisal.

 Living Wage